que-es-encapsulacion-objetos-en-programacion

 self.__age = 12 # private attribute

-The role of ENCAPSULATION is very reasonable.
-Remember that before Object-Oriented Programming, there was already a trend to group variables within groupings in the form of structures.
+The role that ENCAPSULATION fulfills is very reasonable.
+Remember that, before Object-Oriented Programming, there was already a trend of grouping variables within structures.

 pilares-oop